sagecodes/intro-git-github/README.md

 - push changes onto github
 - pull changes from github
 - clone a repo from github to our machine

+If we time we can tackle more, but even just with these skills you can start using git everyday with your projects.

+You'll probably want to learn more than I can cover tonight, so check out the `More Resources:` section near the end!
+Come hangout next Tuesday at code hours and I can help you if you're stuck.

 Lets do it!!!!!